 After the Torah has been read, we take one scroll out of the ark and completely unroll it around the periphery of the sanctuary.

-The highlight of the Hanukah season at Temple Emanuel is Hanukah Hoopla.
+The highlight of the Hanukkah season at Temple Emanuel is Hanukkah Hoopla.
 During this celebration everyone is welcome to bring a menorah to light together in the sanctuary.
 Worship is followed by dinner in the Social Hall, with latkes made by the Sisterhood and activities for kids, and a fun concert!